-Our tenancy agreements require that the carpets are professionally cleaned at the end of your tenancy and that the property is at least as clean as shown on the inventory from the start of the tenancy.
+Our tenancy agreements require that the carpets are cleaned to a professional standard at the end of your tenancy and that the property is at least as clean as shown on the inventory from the start of the tenancy.

-Most of the deductions we make from deposits are where this has not happened, e.g. carpets have not been professionally cleaned or there is other cleaning to be done such as ovens and removing limescale.
+Many of the deductions we make from deposits are where this has not happened, e.g. carpets have not been cleaned to a professional standard or there is other cleaning to be done such as ovens and removing limescale.

 To prevent this we offer a check-out cleaning service which means you do not have to do any cleaning or worry about whether the home is clean enough when you leave!
 All you have to do is remove your belongings and leave the rest to us.

 We will arrange a convenient time to carry out this procedure which normally takes about an hour.
 We will go around the property together noting any items which are not the same as they are shown on the inventory.

 We will then take meter readings with you and take the keys back, at which point we take responsibility for the property.